A groundbreaking creative writing competition for schools

 Following on from the success of Time to Write 2024, ISEB and IAPS have partnered to bring the competition back to schools for 2025.

 Time to Write 2025 is open to all schools, with four categories across different age groups, and prizes for both the winning writers and their schools.
-The competition will open on 28 November 2024 and close on 2 February 2025.
+The competition is open on and will close on 2 February 2025.

 The winning writers in each category will see themselves in print, as each will have their story turned into an illustrated book!
 Prizes will also be awarded to the winning writers’ schools.
 Further prizes will be on offer for the runners up in each category.